 - you suffered losses as a result of these injuries.

 Thus, you need to prove that, for instance, the at-fault driver who hit you, broke their duty of care and that your injuries are a direct result of the accident.
-By collecting evidence, including the police report, witness statements, photos and videos, your lawyer can prepare a strong legal defense against the insurance company's claims that you are not eligible to receive compensation.
+By collecting evidence, including the police report, witness statements, photos and videos, your personal injury lawyer can prepare a strong legal defense against the insurance company’s claims that you are not eligible to receive compensation.

 Represent You without Asking for Advance Fees

-One reason why many people think twice before hiring a spinal cord injury lawyer is money.
+One reason why many people think twice before hiring a Columbus spinal cord injury attorney is money.
 They believe that they have to pay advance fees to retain a lawyer, on top of their medical expenses.
 In reality, most personal injury lawyers work on a contingency fee basis.
 This means that the lawyer will collect their fee after they win your case, as a percentage out of the settlement amount or jury award.